COVID-19 Health & Safety Measures

 Staff must ensure children wash their hands prior to and immediately after eating.

-Parents must provide lunch and snacks.
+Parents must provide lunch.
 We encourage disposable utensils and brown bagged lunches.
 HMS will not be using an external lunch provider.

 Children and staff will be required to wash hands before and after lunch.